menu

 Mount Erie is a tiny village located in the state of Illinois.
 With a population of 96 people and just one neighborhood, Mount Erie is the 805th largest community in Illinois.

-Mount Erie is a blue-collar town, with 54.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mount Erie is generally considered to be a blue-collar town.
+54.55% of the Mount Erie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mount Erie is a village of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Mount Erie who work in office and administrative support (12.73%), management occupations (12.73%), and maintenance occupations (9.09%).

 Mount Erie is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mount Erie have a very low rate of college education: just 8.86% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Mount Erie has a very low overall level of education: only 8.86% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Mount Erie in 2022 was $20,641, which is low income relative to Illinois and the nation.
 This equates to an annual income of $82,564 for a family of four.
 However, Mount Erie contains both very wealthy and poor people as well.
 Mount Erie also has one of the higher rates of people living in poverty in the nation, with 37.50% of its population below the federal poverty line.